claudette

 chat('Write a sentence about Python!', maxthinktok=1024)

-Python is a versatile, high-level programming language known for its readable syntax and wide application in data science, web development, artificial intelligence, and automation.
+Python is a versatile, high-level programming language known for its readable syntax and extensive libraries, making it popular for everything from web development to data science and machine learning.

 • role: assistant